NicosProtopapas/NicosProtopapas.github.io/_news/announcement_1.md

 related_posts: false
 ---

-The paper "Impartial selection with prior information" with Ioannis Caragiannis and Goerge Christodoulou has been accepted for publication in the Web Conference of 2023!
+The paper *Impartial selection with prior information* with Ioannis Caragiannis and George Christodoulou has been accepted for publication in the WebConf 2023!